MistyCommunity/Documentation/src/content/docs/reference/sensor-data.md

 # {{title}}

 The following are Misty’s available sensor and skill data types.
-You receive this data when you register for events in an on-robot skill or when you subscribe to a WebSocket connection from a remote device.
+You receive this data when you register for events in an on-robot skill or when you subscribe to a WebSocket connection from an external device.

 You can filter all data types to (a) return only a specified subset of the data and (b) check current values before the data is sent.